firefly-cpp/race-results/README.md

 ## A note on data mining

 Current data collection is far from a severe collection/dataset for performing data mining since this is only a personal collection of past race results.
 However, if you find it interesting to mine this data, please let me know.
 I am keen to see any new insight from these data :)

+## Complete competition results

+Since many full results from races held more than 15 years ago are no longer available online, feel free to reach out if you're looking for the complete results of a race we both competed in.
+I still have copies, usually in PDF format, and can share them with you.